 Figure 2.
 Flowchart showing the analysis workflow for landscape genetics analysis.
-Resistance surfaces (A) were obtained by applying transformation function to an environmental raster. least cost distance (B), were used to determine the ecological distance matrix between point P and Q (see text for descriptions of each distance algorithm).
+Resistance surfaces (A) were obtained by applying transformation function to an environmental raster.
+Different distance matrix algorithms, including the least cost distance (B), were used to determine the ecological distance matrix between point P and Q (see text for descriptions of each distance algorithm).

 Creation of the resistance surface map